FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Historical Embedding Cache

-Conveniently, embedding gradients at any layer are naturally obtained from the backward propagation of the model as illustrated in \Cref{fig:cache-op} without computation overhead.
-In this example, at layer 1, Node 3 fetches its embedding from the cache while Node 2 computes its embedding faithfully by aggregating from its neighbors.
-During backward propagation, \system calculates both gradients $\nabla_{h_3^{(1)}} \m{L}$ and $\nabla_{h_2^{(1)}} \m{L}$, and compares their vector norms to decide which to admit or evict; here the cache decides to admit Node 2 while evicting Node 3.
+In the example shown in \Cref{fig:cache-op}, at layer 1, Node 3 fetches its embedding from the cache while Node 2 computes its embedding faithfully by aggregating from neighbors.
+During backward propagation, \system calculates both gradients $\nabla_{h_3^{(1)}} \m{L}$ and $\nabla_{h_2^{(1)}} \m{L}$, and compares their norms to decide which to admit or evict; here the embedding cache decides to admit Node 2 and evict Node 3.